 Qwant protects users privacy by routing reqeusts for data through it’s own servers first, much like a proxy.
 This means the web servers you are browsing can not see information about you such as how you arrived on the website, what browser you are using, among other pieces of data.

 While Qwant uses it’s own indexer, it also leverages Bing from time to time.
 This is not ideal for those looking to move away from the big tech companies.
 Qwant also uses Bing’s ad network to serve you privacy respecting ads in the search results.

 Overall, Qwant is another decent privacy based search engine for your consideration.
 It is a solid choice, especially for those in the EU, however there are no significant features over other engines previously discussed.

 The Best Privacy Search Engine?

 The winner is DuckDuckGo.
 For a few reasons.

 - Privacy is at it’s core

 - It’s Brave Creator verified!

-What is great about the privacy search engine landscape is that there is now plenty of options.
+What is great about the privacy search engine landscape is that there are now plenty of private search engines to choose from.
 Our suggestion is to try them all out for a period of time, such as a few weeks, to really determine which helps you navigate the web as efficiently as possible.